 From day one students are doing real science – they discover the conservation issues, design questions, work with biologists to discern the best methods to investigate their questions, carry out the investigations in the field, learn to effectively analyze their results, and present to their peers and the professionals.
-This year’s theme is Conservation in a Changing Climate.
-Students will investigate what interests them about ecosystem monitoring and conservation in relation to climate change, which may include:

 This is no cookie cutter lab.
 Research questions the students design are truly meaningful to conservation.
 Students will study and analyze issues facing conservation and propose practical measures to solve problems.
 From tracking and eradicating invasive species, to discovering the best methods for prairie management – these investigations can have a real impact on how natural resources are protected and managed.